Rosineide/A-finite-Mixture-Mixed-Proportion-Regression/README.md

-# Classification Problems in Longitudinal Voting data
+# A finite Mixture Mixed Proportion Regression Model for Classification Problems in Longitudinal Voting data